Lucy Robson Hits The Golf Course In Plunging, Lace-Up Bodysuit

 Lucy’s straight, platinum hair was swept into a messy ponytail, with a few layered pieces framing her face.
 She turned her head slightly and gazed off-camera with a serene expression and parted lips.

-She faced the camera head-on, with both arms at her sides in the snap, posing simply to best display her flattering attire.
+The internet sensation faced the camera head-on, with both arms at her sides in the snap, posing simply to best display her flattering attire.
 She placed her left palm against the outside of her hip and grasped a golf club in her right hand, which was adorned with a cover featuring a blue penguin wearing sunglasses.

 Lucy stood directly in front of a collection of tall bushes dappled with sunlight.
 They retained vibrant green leaves, but a bare tree in a corner of the background and the swath of brown on the ground indicated the presence of cool, autumn weather.